khenidak/Router/README.md

  # Usage Context #
 1. Context based routing such as based on Http headers, host address, path, time of day, combination of conditions or custom.
 2. Complex routing based on external factors such as match address based on user identity.
-For example matching user/tenants (SaaS Scenarios).
+For example matching user/tenants (SaaS Scenarios, a sample scenario is provided in /servicefabric directory ).
 Addresses can be statically defined or dynamically resolved from a backend system.
 3. Apply complex inflight call modification logic such as replacing payload body, modifying headers (in case of http), changing path or others
 4. Apply call routing logic such as
   * Scatter/Gather call is routed to multiple backend hosts and response is aggregated